How to Create an ePub in Adobe Digital Publishing Suite

 JULY 26, 2010

 While they have been around for some years in various forms, the recent maturation of mobile operating systems such as Android and iOS to match the slate style has seen an explosion in the adoption rates of tablet computers.
-The iPad is selling over 1 million devices a month, and it seems that conversely, about a million different Android tablets get announced each week.
+For a list of Android education apps though, go here.

 Enterprise mLearning Predictions for 2011